tinymce/tinymce-docs/enterprise/tinydrive.md

 ---
-layout: draft
+layout: default
-title: Tiny Drive
+title: Drive
+title_nav: Drive
 description: Tiny Drive.
 A premium plugin to manage files & images.
 keywords: tinydrive .net php relative_urls
 ---

 ### Cloud-based File and Image Management for TinyMCE

 Tiny Drive is a premium TinyMCE plugin for cloud-based asset management and storage solution.
-Tiny Drive is a solution for creating rich text by attaching and embedding images, videos, and other files in your document.
+Drive is a solution for creating rich text by attaching and embedding images, videos, and other files in your document.

 Drive presents a cloud-based asset management and storage solution that provides the ease of use of Google Drive without the server requirements of a self-hosted asset manager such as our own MoxieManager.